willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
 These symptoms are generally caused by failures to communicate between the controller and the host PC, which is indicative of poor Bluetooth link quality.

+Some environments with unusual lighting conditions can affect tracking.
+Verify you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (e.g. strings of lights like a christmas tree).

 ### Mixed Reality Portal is working, but motion controllers do not appear

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
 These symptoms are generally caused by poor Bluetooth link quality.